iis-esslingen/rover_benchmark/README.md

 **Note:** The container currently does not support visualization.

-To run the application and evaluation:
+Example to run the application and evaluation:

 ```bash
 python evaluate_rover \